|

 paper cones made by herself also tobacco and cigarettes, but

-next house on the common was occupied by Job Haskell`s sister and her
+next house on the common was occupied by Job Haskell`s sister

 husband William Froud.